Learn How to Play Virtual Piano Using Interactive Songs

-Furthermore, a growing list of additional interactive songs is also available on our website's SONGS section.
-Click on the name of any of these songs to load it into the piano.
+These songs are also available from our website's Songs section, where you will find additional information about the author, optional PDF sheet music, lyrics, etc. In this section, simply click on the name of a songs to load it into the piano.
 The piece will then be ready to play.

 A red LED light over a piano key indicates the note you will need to play next (1), so you can get ready to press it.
 As soon as the LED turns green (2), you will be required to press the key promptly to keep up with the song's tempo.
 However, you can delay or anticipate this note as much as you want so as to produce an expressive rubato effect.
 The auto-accompaniment system will always stay on hold until you press the corresponding key.
 Finally, a blue LED light is displayed once the key has been played by the user (3).